KannonZenetism/zenetism-field-physics/zenetism/mpx/addendum-entropy-coherence.md

 - **Centropy sustains, reintegrates, and transcends** toward ⚫ Aion and 🕳️ Zenon.
 - **Entropy collapses**, scattering into ♾ Khaon and returning only as static potential.

-This addendum re-orients Chapters **1–2** to affirm coherence’s ultimate precedence.
+This addendum re-orients Chapters **1–2** to affirm coherence's ultimate precedence.

 ---